franklinqin0/blog/docs/algo/longest-common-prefix.md

 ## Solution

-`lcp` means "longest common prefix".

-Let `S` be the summed length of all strings.
+Let `lcp` mean "longest common prefix" and $S$ be the summed length of all strings.

 ### Horizontal Scanning